Best Rated Fandeliers + How to Paint a Chandelier Ceiling Fan

 4. Kitchens

 If you can’t handle the heat, install a chandelier fan in the kitchen.
 When cooking, it can push heat, smoke, and food smells out of the room.
-Choose one that is smaller in place of semi flush mount light fixtures.

 If your laundry room or dining room gets overheated, they could be helpful there too.
 However, I personally don’t love fans of any kind above dining tables since they can make food cold.